 - Collaborative Learning Annotation System (CLAS) to annotate videos of recorded coaching sessions, mark the turning points and critical interactions between the coach and the athletes, and solicit further feedback from the mentors.

 The program began with a one-week face-to-face component, then the rest of the program took place in the online environment.
-During the face-to-face portion, ETS provided hands-on orientations to the four technologies.
-ETS and the instructors also provided online how-to videos on each technology as well as one-on-one technical support.
+During the face-to-face portion, ETS provided hands-on orientations for the four technologies.
+ETS and the instructors also provided online how-to videos on each technology, as well as one-on-one technical support.

-Within a span of 10 months, the course work required the students to become familiar with one online learning management system and three different software.
-Learning new software or systems was quite a demanding workload given some of the students were full-time coaches and technology use was not the focus of their study.
+Within a span of 10 months, the course work required the students to become familiar with one online learning management system and three different softwares.
+Learning a new software and systems was quite a demanding workload given some of the students were full-time coaches, and technology use was not the focus of their study.
 At the end of the certificate program, a few coaches indicated in the feedback form that learning Connect and Blackboard Collaborate helped them pick up transferable skills and enhanced their overall learning experience.
 However, a number of them indicated FluidSurvey and CLAS either had no impact on their learning experience, or even considered them as an extra burden in the learning process.
-As a result, in the second cohort offering, the technologies are pared down to Connect and Blackboard Collaborate, the essential platforms for students to access course content and record their own presentation.
+As a result, in the second cohort offering, the technologies were pared down to Connect and Blackboard Collaborate, the essential platforms for students to access course content and record their own presentations.
 Less-robust technologies, but easier to use, are made mandatory in place of FluidSurvey and CLAS.
 The two technologies will remain available to the students if they choose to use more advanced tools.
 Furthermore, UBC Blogs will be used instead of Connect blogs.
-This is so that the portfolio can remain accessible after graduation, and also, the blogging skills developed from using UBC Blogs (i.e., WordPress) will be more transferable than skills developed from using Connect blogs.
+This is so that the portfolio can remain accessible after graduation, and also because the blogging skills developed from using UBC Blogs (i.e., WordPress) will be more transferable than skills developed from using Connect blogs.

 Although fully online and mostly asynchronous, the students had a number of guest speakers who facilitated live Collaborate sessions or recorded video lectures in a timely fashion to discuss current topics.
 In this way, the truly Canadian program was enriched with the presence of well-renown experts.